dodufuwa/Parent_Child_Politeness_Classification/README.md

 # Parent_Child_Politeness_Classification
-Text Processing &amp; Corpus Linguistics Final Project: Naive Bayes and LLM Classification for parent and child English and Spanish speech from the CHILDES corpus
+Text Processing &amp; Corpus Linguistics Final Project: Naive Bayes and LLM Classification for parent and child speech (in two varieties of English and Spanish) from the CHILDES corpus